bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 ## Identifying users

-After decoding and verifying the `signed_playload`, parse the JSON string into an object.
-Here's an example payload:
+After decoding and verifying the `signed_payload_jwt`, parse the JSON string into an object.
+The following is an example payload:

 ```json
 {